Favorite Travel Quotes

 With Kayaks, Mountain bikes, Backpacks, Daypacks, Walking Sticks, Fishing Poles and an Airstream Travel Trailer

 Bert Gildart: From a distance, the wreck of the Francisco Morazan, a Liberan freighter grounded on November 23, 1960 looks like the lower jaw of the deer so many of us find in the spring while walking in the woods.
 In this case the teeth are formed by the hundreds of cormorants that have found nesting sites on the iron girders, the old smoke stack, the railings that once functioned to keep this huge vessel afloat.
-Cormorants are bold creatures, and, they remained so during our excursion until Janie until I paddled into the contortion of metal that Lake Michigan waves have twisted and folded over the years.
+Cormorants are bold creatures, and, they remained so until Janie paddled into the contortion of metal that Lake Michigan waves have twisted and folded over the years.
 Then the dark birds lost their nerve, departing the wreck by the hundreds.

 It’s not an easy task to reach the Morazan, but it is certainly worth the effort, and is something we knew in advance we wanted to do.
 Several days ago, we pulled into the John Day Campground on the mainland in Sleeping Dunes National Lakeshore.
 After meeting several campground hosts, and learning that we could in fact leave our Airstream unattended in the campground for several days (and feel safe), we began planning in earnest for a trip to South Manitou.